 DONATE TO FLOOD RELIEF EFFORTS

-West Carleton Disaster Relief has identified 2 vulnerable families who even now, a year and a half after the floods, struggle to start their recovery.
+West Carleton Disaster Relief has identified 2 vulnerable families who even now, two years after the floods, struggle to start their recovery.
 Their homes need extensive repairs or rebuilds.
 We have volunteers willing to give their time and assist with the construction work, but the funding that is available to these families through the DRAO (Disaster Recovery Assistance for Ontarians) is very limited.
 It will not be enough to cover the basic costs to rebuild a home.
 These families need our help to finally recover.